dagraham/etm-dgraham/README.md

 - Fuzzy parsing of entries is suppored.

-- The format for the `@s` entry is `date [time]`.
+- The format for the `@s` entry is `date|datetime`.
 In the following entries for `@s` suppose that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern.

     - Naive date, e.g., `@s fri`.
 Interpreted as `Fri, Jan 5, 2018`. *Without a time*, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone.